Main article categories:

 no shares yet!

-A group of local coal miners from Urumqi, China, got a crazy surprise while they were busy mining in an old mine that was abandoned for 17 years when an earthquake caused large parts of the tunnel to collapse.
+A group of coal miners in Urumqi, China, got a wild surprise while working in an old mine that had been abandoned for 17 years.
+An earthquake caused parts of the tunnel to collapse.

-While examining the openings and tunnels, they encountered Chung Wai, a 59-year-old man who survived the crash of 1999, which was quite reasonably in a very bad condition.
-He was immediately taken to a hospital where he underwent medical and psychological tests during the next few weeks.
+While checking out the tunnels, they found Chung Wai, a 59-year-old man who survived a crash back in 1999.
+He was in pretty rough shape and was quickly taken to a hospital for medical and psychological evaluations over the next few weeks.

-Poor Chung Wei is a miner who was trapped for 17 years underground along with the bodies of 78 workers who didn't survive the collapse of the mine, when an 7.8-magnitude earthquake shook the province.
-Somehow, fortunately (or not, depending on how you look at it), Mr. Chung was saved by the fact that the air vent was still attached from the place he was at back to the surface of the earth, and he could breathe enough air to keep him alive.
+Chung Wei is a miner who had been trapped underground for 17 years, along with the remains of 78 workers who didn’t make it when a 7.8-magnitude earthquake hit the area.
+Luckily (or maybe not, depending on how you see it), Mr. Chung survived because there was still an air vent connecting him to the surface, allowing him to breathe enough to stay alive.

 I like this

-He managed to survive thanks to a stock of rice and water that was kept in an underground reservoir, especially for such situations.
-He was feeding off the rats and mice that were in the mine, as well as some type of moss that was his only source of vitamins.
-Eventhough he suffered a bad physical and mental state, during one year he buried all his colleagues who did not survive the accident.
+He managed to get by thanks to a stash of rice and water that was stored in an underground reservoir for emergencies like this.
+He survived by eating rats and mice that were in the mine, along with some moss that provided him with the only vitamins he could find.
+Even though he was in terrible physical and mental condition, he buried all his colleagues who didn’t survive the accident over the course of a year.

-Mining accidents are fairly common in China, despite the Government's efforts on the subject.
-In recent years, authorities are closing pirated mines operating without a license, that make up almost 80% of all mines in China.
-Closure of about 1,000 unlicensed mines last year has helped to reduce the death toll by nearly 50 percent.
+Mining accidents happen a lot in China, even though the government is trying to tackle the issue.
+Recently, authorities have been shutting down illegal mines that make up nearly 80% of all mines in the country.
+The closure of around 1,000 unlicensed mines last year helped cut the death toll by almost 50%.

-But Mr. Chung's case is unique, and is also a world record, according to the Guinness Book of Records.
-The previous record of life underground was 142 days, and it belonged to a British man named Geoff Smith.
-He volunteered to be buried in the backyard of his favorite pub Railway Inn, when he set a goal to break the record.
+But Mr. Chung's story is one of a kind and has even made it into the Guinness Book of Records.
+The previous record for surviving underground was 142 days, held by a British man named Geoff Smith.
+He chose to be buried in the backyard of his favorite pub, the Railway Inn, to break the record.

 tags: